-- The patient is unable to state the nature and meaning of his or her distress without the help of the nurse, or without him or her first having established a helpful relationship with the patient.
+- The patient cannot state the nature and meaning of his or her distress without the nurse’s help or him or her first having established a helpful relationship with the patient.

 - Nurses are concerned with the needs the patient is unable to meet on his or her own.

 The nursing metaparadigm consists of four concepts: person, environment, health, and nursing.
-Of the four concepts, Orlando only included three in her theory of Nursing Process Discipline: person, health, and nursing.
+Of the four concepts, Ida Jean Orlando only included three in her theory of Nursing Process Discipline: person, health, and nursing.

 Orlando uses the concept of human as she emphasizes individuality and the dynamic nature of the nurse-patient relationship.
 For her, humans in need are the focus of nursing practice.

 In Orlando’s theory, health is replaced by a sense of helplessness as the initiator of a necessity for nursing.
-She stated that nursing deals with individuals who are in need of help.
+She stated that nursing deals with individuals who require help.

-Orlando completely disregarded environment in her theory, only focusing on the immediate need of the patient, chiefly the relationship and actions between the nurse and the patient (only an individual in her theory; no families or groups were mentioned).
+Orlando completely disregarded the environment in her theory, only focusing on the patient’s immediate need, chiefly the relationship and actions between the nurse and the patient (only an individual in her theory; no families or groups were mentioned).
 The effect that the environment could have on the patient was never mentioned in Orlando’s theory.

 Orlando speaks of nursing as unique and independent in its concerns for an individual’s need for help in an immediate situation.
 The efforts to meet the individual’s need for help are carried out in an interactive situation and in a disciplined manner that requires proper training.

-Orlando described her model as revolving around the following five major interrelated concepts: function of professional nursing, presenting behavior, immediate reaction, nursing process discipline, and improvement.
+Ida Jean Orlando described her model as revolving around the following five major interrelated concepts: the function of professional nursing, presenting behavior, immediate reaction, nursing process discipline, and improvement.

 The function of professional nursing is the organizing principle.
 This means finding out and meeting the patient’s immediate needs for help.
-According to Orlando, nursing is responsive to individuals who suffer, or who anticipate a sense of helplessness.
-It is focused on the process of care in an immediate experience, and is concerned with providing direct assistance to a patient in whatever setting they are found in for the purpose of avoiding, relieving, diminishing, or curing the sense of helplessness in the patient.
-The Nursing Process Discipline Theory labels the purpose of nursing to supply the help a patient needs for his or her needs to be met.
-That is, if the patient has an immediate need for help, and the nurse discovers and meets that need, the purpose of nursing has been achieved.
+According to Orlando, nursing is responsive to individuals who suffer or who anticipate a sense of helplessness.
+It is focused on the process of care in an immediate experience.
+It is concerned with providing direct assistance to a patient in whatever setting they are found to avoid, relieve, diminishing, or curing the patient’s sense of helplessness.
+The Nursing Process Discipline Theory labels the purpose of nursing to supply the help a patient needs for their needs to be met.
+If the patient has an immediate need for help, and the nurse discovers and meets that need, the purpose of nursing has been achieved.

 Presenting behavior is the patient’s problematic situation.
 Through the presenting behavior, the nurse finds the patient’s immediate need for help.
 To do this, the nurse must first recognize the situation as problematic.
 Regardless of how the presenting behavior appears, it may represent a cry for help from the patient.
-The presenting behavior of the patient, which is considered the stimulus, causes an automatic internal response in the nurse, which in turn causes a response in the patient.
+The patient’s presenting behavior, which is considered the stimulus, causes an automatic internal response in the nurse, which in turn causes a response in the patient.